Tarō Asō: Controversial statements

-In 2001, as Minister of Finance, he was quoted as saying he wanted to make Japan a country where "rich Jews" would like to live.
+In 2001, he was quoted as saying he wanted to make Japan a country where "rich Jews" would like to live.

 On 15 October 2005, during the opening ceremony of the Kyushu National Museum which also displays how other Asian cultures have influenced Japanese cultural heritage, he praised Japan for having "one culture, one civilization, one language, and one ethnic group", and stated that it was the only such country in the world.
 This statement sparked controversy for what critics described as invoking Japan's imperialist and racist past.

 At a lecture in Nagasaki Prefecture, Asō referred to a Japanese peace initiative on the Middle East, stating, "The Japanese were trusted because they had never been involved in exploitation there, or been involved in fights or fired machine guns.
 Japan is doing what the Americans can't do.
 It would probably be no good to have blue eyes and blond hair.
 Luckily, we Japanese have yellow faces."

 Kyodo News reported that he had said on 4 February 2006, "our predecessors did a good thing" regarding compulsory education implemented during Japan's colonization of Taiwan.